abhishekmodak/django-rest-starter-boilerplate/{{cookiecutter.directory_name}}/docs/readme.md

     ### Modules Added

+        - Designed to work with DRF, intended to reply in json and not in template.
         - Factory model from which other models will inherit.
         - Overriding delete function to make status false and store its deletion time whenever deletion is performed.
         - Custom User model making it scalable.